AdobeDocs/experience-manager-65.en/help/forms/using/adding-reviewers-form.md

 ---

-# Associating submission reviewers with a form{#associating-submission-reviewers-with-a-form}
+# Associating submission reviewers with a form {#associating-submission-reviewers-with-a-form}

 When you create a form, you can specify users who review the submissions of the form via forms portal and provide feedback.
 Your organization can collect feedback and rework on the submitted forms.